-- The grade point average is calculated based on required courses completed at the UTHSC.
+- The grade point average is calculated based on required courses completed at UTHSC.
 Grades earned in courses that are repeated are included in the calculation of the student's UTHSC GPA.
 Grades that are transferred into the program are not included in the UTHSC grade point average. - ii.
 Students must complete required clinical hours and meet clinical outcomes for courses to progress in the program.
 If a student changes their state of residency, the College of Nursing may not be able to arrange appropriate clinical experiences.
 Delay of progression may result and could necessitate students to take a leave of absence or withdrawal from the program if clinical experiences cannot be arranged. - iii.
-Students must meet the College and program technical and performance standards to continue in the various curricula and graduate.
+Students must meet the College and program technical and performance standards as outlined in the Minimum Performance Standards for BSN applicants and the Technical and Performance Standards for DNP Students listed within each concentration to continue in the various curricula and graduate.
 Copies of these standards are provided to students by their respective programs and are included in this bulletin. - iv.
 Registered nurses must maintain an unencumbered Tennessee RN license or have unencumbered authority to practice as an RN via the multi-state privilege for the duration of the program. - v.
 Individuals who are admitted into either a certificate program or the DNP program based on licensure as an advanced practice nurse must maintain this license during the program. - vi.
-The grade scale for the College of Nursing is as follows: A (92-100) Excellent, B (83-91) Good, C (75-82) Satisfactory, D (70-74) Poor, F (0-69) Failure, WF (Withdraw Failure), W (Withdraw), WP (Withdraw Passing), I (Incomplete).
+The grade scale for the College of Nursing is as follows: A (92-100) Excellent, B (83-91.99) Good, C (75-82.99) Satisfactory, D (70-74.99) Poor, F (0-69.99) Failure, WF (Withdraw Failure), W (Withdraw), WP (Withdraw Passing), I (Incomplete).